breatheco-de/content/src/content/lesson/how-to-use-git-version-control-system.md

 ---
 title: "How to use GIT: Version Control System"
-subtitle: "Learn how to use GIT with an interactive tutorial, video, and great article.
-Without GIT you won't be able to work at any company, and you won't be able to use anyone's code."
+subtitle: "Learn how to use GIT with an interactive tutorial, a video, and a great article.
+Without GIT you won't be able to work at any company or use anyone's code."
 cover_local: "../../assets/images/4cc6fa0b-2530-4052-aa7e-8dac03788ac3.png"
 textColor: "white"
 thumb: "https://breatheco.de/wp-content/uploads/2017/03/commit-object.png"